Blacksmithing - Teens as Students

 is required (making tongs).

-that blacksmithing requires on the body.
-For that reason, I devote considerable
+physical activities that blacksmithing requires on the body.
+For that

-attention not only to related safety concerns, but also to physical dynamics.
+reason, I devote considerable attention not only to related safety concerns,

-Using a forging hammer correctly and effectively is not like driving nails.
+and effectively is * not * like driving nails.
+Individual body size, strength

-Individual body size, strength and proportions will effect what determines the
+and proportions will effect what determines the most effective - and safe

-most effective - and safe - working pattern for each student.
+- working pattern for each student.

 The truth is that teen agers are by definition still growing and maturing.
 This